 In spite of these brilliant technical achievements, Armstrong saw little financial benefit from his inventions.
 Many of his ideas were plundered by unscrupulous people, a trend which ultimately led to Armstrong's tragic and premature death.

 The first of Armstrong's technology troubles began in 1922 when he lost a patent lawsuit for the rights to the regenerative circuit.
-A man named Lee De Forest had patented the same invention in 1916-- two years after Armstrong's patent was granted-- and sold the rights to AT&T.
+A man named Lee De Forest had patented the same invention in 1916-- two years after Armstrong's patent was granted-- and sold the rights to AT&T. A long and bitter legal dispute followed, which progressed all the way to the US Supreme Court.
+Utterly failing to grasp the technical facts in question, the Supreme Court ruled in favor of De Forest, and stripped Armstrong of his patent.
+Despite the scientific community's certainty that Armstrong was the inventor of the regenerative circuit, Armstrong lost the patent battle which spanned twenty-one years, thirteen court rulings, and thirty judges.

 Just before World War 2, Armstrong successfully lobbied the FCC to create an FM broadcast spectrum between 42 and 50 MHz.
 He built an experimental station and 410-foot tower at a cost of $300,000 in Alpine, New Jersey.
 He started a small network of high-powered FM stations in New England called the Yankee Network, and began manufacturing receivers to pick up the broadcasts.
 To all who heard the fledgling network, its quality was astounding.
 The broadcasts could deliver the entire range of human hearing between 50 and 15,000 cycles while AM delivered only 5,000 cycles.
+A club for FM radio enthusiasts started in pre-war New York, and launched its own magazine called FM.
+Armstrong was trying as hard as he could to prove the superiority of FM broadcasts... all people had to do was listen.

 Of course AM radio was big business in the pre-television days, and there were powerful people who wanted things to stay as they were.
 Innovation only meant smaller profits for them.
 At that time there was no more influential man in radio media than the founder of RCA, David Sarnoff.
 Known as "The General," Sarnoff controlled all the technical aspects of radio; he also created the NBC and ABC television networks.
 He was also an important early supporter of television and developed the current NTSC standard for TV that we have used for over 60 years.

 Seeking to kill FM radio before it could threaten his profits, Sarnoff's company successfully lobbied the FCC to have the FM spectrum moved from Armstrong’s frequencies to the ones we use today: 88 to 108 MHz.
-That move immediately rendered Armstrong’s Yankee Network obsolete, along with all of the FM radio sets which had been produced.
+That move, which occurred on 27 June 1945, immediately rendered Armstrong’s Yankee Network obsolete, along with all of the FM radio sets which had been produced.
 The cost to re-equip the stations for the new frequencies would be enormous.
 The FCC ruling said that the 40 MHz band was to be used for the new television broadcasts, in which RCA had a heavy stake.
 RCA also had an ally in AT&T, which actively supported the frequency move because the loss of FM relaying stations forced the Yankee Network stations to buy wired links from AT&T. The deck was stacked against the future of FM broadcasting.

 Matters became worse when Armstrong became entangled in a new patent suit with RCA and NBC, who were using FM technology without paying royalties.
 The cost of the new legal battle compounded the financial burden that the problems with the Yankee Network had caused.
 His health and temperament deteriorated as the FM lawsuit dominated his life.
 His wife of thirty-one years, unable to cope with his worsening personality and financial strain, left him in November of 1953.
 RCA's greater financial resources crushed Armstrong's legal defences, and he was left penniless, alone, and distraught.